KBR (KBR)

 KBR Trailing 12-Month Operating Margin (GAAP)

-In Q3, KBR generated an operating margin profit margin of 9.9%, up 1 percentage points year on year.
-This increase was a welcome development and shows it was more efficient.
+In Q4, KBR generated an operating margin profit margin of 10.1%, up 3.4 percentage points year on year.
+This increase was a welcome development, especially since its revenue fell, showing it was more efficient because it scaled down its expenses.

 7. Earnings Per Share